 This special topics course addresses content related to multicultural psychology and clinical practice from a social justice perspective with under-served and culturally diverse populations.
-Pre-requisites: PSY-712 Delivery Method: Distance/Electronically Mediated Grading Default: Credit/No Credit Only Note: Elective

 PSY-743 Brand Psychology and Transmedia Storytelling, 4 semester credits

 This course focuses on the creation of transmedia storytelling strategies for brands based on the psychologies of branding, storytelling and social behaviors in media.
 Transmedia storytelling is an additive, 360-degree approach driven by story and user participation.
 It is quickly becoming the norm in entertainment, marketing, politics, education, healthcare and social advocacy campaigns.
 A transmedia storytelling strategy is the coherent telling of a story across multiple media platforms to create opportunities for social interaction and engagement with multiple access points and paths of experience.
 The purpose of this course is to combine psychological theory with best practices to analyze and create strategies that leverage the power of technology and the drivers of social participation to maintain brand-story coherence.
 The course looks at the integration of multiple elements to achieve this end: evolving media technologies, narrative structure and psychological impact, consumer behavior, brand psychology, technology attributes, audience targeting, and process design.
 Students will learn to build stories and storyworlds for brands, causes and organizations to create an immersive psychological experience.